Insight: Why Bank of Korea insiders worry about credibility

 Some who have attended central bank meetings said that Governor Kim, aided by his deputy and two other pro-government rate setters, effectively dominate.

-The incumbent board member who called for more independence said the governor sometimes presented his views even before voting started.
+The incumbent board member who called for more independence said the governor sometimes presented his views even before voting started, making his preferred outcome clear and in doing so effectively stifling debate and silencing any opposition.

 Kim drew criticism soon after winning the governor nomination in early 2010 when he said he would pursue closer cooperation with the government.